SophieDeBenedetto/action-cable-blog-post/README.md

 end
 ```

 We'll revisit this method in a bit, and discuss how and when it is invoked.
-First, let's define how and when Action Cable should broadcast new messages to this channel.
+First, let's define how and when Action Cable should broadcast new messages to the channel.

 #### Step 2: Broadcast to the Channel